Saquib-Ahmed-Saad/EmpowerPro/README.md

-# EmpowerPro
+# EmpowerPro Repository
-Employee Management System
+Employee Management System: Manages information regarding all employees in the database